Fibroid Treatment in Kansas City, KS

 If your fibroids do not cause symptoms, there is no need to treat them.
 Your doctor may want to watch them and monitor for any fibroid growth at each of your annual gynecological (OB-GYN) examinations.
 Some women may have fibroids, but not experience symptoms that affect their daily life.

 A procedure called endometrial ablation destroys the endometrium – the lining of your uterus – with the goal of reducing your menstrual flow.
 In some women, menstrual flow may stop completely.
 No incisions are needed for endometrial ablation.
 Your doctor inserts slender tools through your cervix — the passageway between your vagina and your uterus.
 The tools vary, depending on the method used to destroy the endometrium.
-Some types of endometrial ablation use extreme cold, while other methods depend on heated fluids, microwave energy or high-energy radio frequencies.
-Women with fibroids should only consider endometrial ablation as a treatment option if they have small (less than one inch in diameter) submucosal fibroids.
+Some types of endometrial ablation use extreme cold, while other methods depend on heated fluids, microwave energy, or high-energy radio frequencies.
+Endometrial ablation can only be used to treat submucosal fibroids that are less than one inch in diameter.

 In this operation, your surgeon enters the pelvic cavity through one or two incisions, depending on the size of the fibroid(s).
 A vertical incision is made from the middle of your abdomen, extends from just below your navel to just above your pubic bone.
 A vertical incision is recommended if your uterus has reached or exceeded the size comparable to if it were carrying a sixteen (16) week pregnancy.
 This incision might also be used if a fibroid is in a ligament between your uterus and pelvic wall.
 In other cases, a horizontal bikini-line incision is made that runs about an inch (about 2.5 centimeters) above your pubic bone.
 This incision follows your natural skin lines, so it usually results in a thinner scar and causes less pain than a vertical incision.
 Because it limits the surgeon’s access to your pelvic cavity, a bikini-line incision may not be appropriate if you have a large fibroid.
 Abdominal myomectomy usually requires a hospital stay of two to three days.
 Recovery takes four to six weeks.